 Since buying a home is the largest investment you will make in your lifetime, you want a qualified, experienced inspector to guide you through the process – not a brand new guy willing to offer cheap inspections to gain more business.

 There is no required licensing for home inspectors in the State of Georgia.
 That means that anyone, even a person with little knowledge of homes, can call himself a home inspector.
-Our inspectors are certified through the American Society of Home Inspectors (ASHI) which is the highest nationally recognized organization for home inspectors today.
+We have inspectors that are certified through the American Society of Home Inspectors (ASHI) which is the highest nationally recognized organization for home inspectors today.
 ASHI sets guidelines for inspecting, report writing and ethical practices for home inspectors.

 It is important to make sure your home, or the home you plan to buy, meets code for safety reasons to avoid potential costly problems and for resale value.